 Terrascope is a learning community with curricula designed to give students the tools to address important, complex problems that require integrative, multidisciplinary solutions.
 Students work as part of an interdisciplinary team to solve problems related to the Earth’s environment and sustainability and that offer a unique way to explore the feedbacks that characterize the behavior of complex dynamical systems.

-During the fall term, Terrascope students enroll in 12.000 Solving Complex Problems (9 units), a popular subject (also known as Mission 2016 for fall 2012) that explores how teams of scientists and engineers approach difficult problems that require multidisciplinary approaches.
+During the fall term, Terrascope students enroll in 12.000 Solving Complex Problems (9 units), a popular subject that explores how teams of scientists and engineers approach difficult problems that require multidisciplinary approaches.
 Solutions are published on a class website and participants defend their work before a panel of outside experts.
 This final presentation is broadcast live over the internet.

 In the spring, 1.016 Design for Complex Environmental Issues (9 units) allows students and a team to develop and expand some of the solutions proposed in the fall.
 SP.360 Terrascope Radio (12 units) fulfills a Communication Requirement (CI-H credit) as students produce a professional-quality radio program on the year’s subject.